QubesOS/qubes-doc/managing-os/kali.md

 This guide will explain how to create your own [Kali] Linux VM as a VM template.
-The basic idea is to personalize the template with the tools you need and then spin up isolated appVMs based on the template.
+The basic idea is to personalize the template with the tools you need and then spin up isolated AppVMs based on the template.

+This has been tested on Qubes OS 3.2.

 The steps can be summarised as:

-1. Customize a Debian template with the Kali sources
+1. Install Qubes' Debian 8.0 (Jessie) template
+2. Upgrade the template to Debian 9.0 (Stretch)
-3. Install the Kali tools
+3. Install kali through the ``kali-linux-full`` package
 4. Use the template to build appVM so that you can maintain isolation between e.g. pentesting jobs

-**IMPORTANT NOTE** Following the instructions below and in particular installing kali-linux-full will **BREAK YOUR VM**.
-Don't do it.
-It needs further investigation.
-The problem is:

- * Pinning down xorg doesn't allow installing kali-desktop (or something) which prevents kali-*

 Steps to build a Kali template
 ------------------------------

 ### Get the GPG key